 Watch the TEDxBuffalo talk on how this one-of-a-kind trail came to be and that “when we begin with the end in mind in providing opportunities for a group of under-served individuals, everybody wins.”

 Then, drive to the Lower Falls, the most difficult to reach of Letchworth’s three major waterfalls.
-To see them up close, walk down 127 steps.
+To see them up close, walk down 127 steps and follow the trail.
 Then, walk down 30 more steps to find the stone footbridge spanning the Genesee River.
 After viewing the falls, retrace your steps back to the parking lot.

-Continue driving north on Park Road to find Wolf Creek as it plunges into the gorge.
-Although it may be difficult to see the waterfall in the relaxing area, you will hear it.
+Drive north on Park Road to find Wolf Creek as it plunges into the gorge.

 While you’ve most assuredly stopped at every overlook you’ve come across, make time to appreciate Tea Table Overlook.
 Every scenic view into the Genesee River gorge is unique.

-Continue driving toward the Mount Morris exit to enjoy a refreshing swim in Letchworth State Park’s Harvey Pool and the Mount Morris Dam Overlook view.
+Continue driving toward the Mount Morris exit to enjoy the view from Mount Morris Dam Overlook and a refreshing swim in Letchworth State Park’s Harvey Pool.
+Alternatively, exit the park in Perry.

 Alternatively, exit the park in Castile after visiting Wolf Creek and head to Perry.

-To find the Mount Morris Dam Visitor Center, leave the park and drive through the village of Mount Morris.
+To find the Mount Morris Dam Visitor Center, exit the park and drive through the village of Mount Morris to the east side of the river.
 You can learn about the dam’s history and take a ranger-led walking tour there.
 Keep in mind that the road leading to the top of the dam is steep and descends one hundred feet into the gorge.

 Dinner

-Find a tasty meal in Mount Morris at High Banks Tavern or Questa Lasagna, followed by hand-crafted ice cream at Zeppo’s Creekside Creamery.
-In Perry, spend time at the Charcoal Corral playing arcade games and miniature golf, eating pizza and ice cream, and enjoying a double feature at the Silver Lake Twin Drive-In movie theater.
-Alternatively, you can sit down to delicious homestyle cooking at John & Sarah’s.
+Find a tasty meal in Mount Morris at High Banks Tavern or Questa Lasagna, followed by handcrafted ice cream at Zeppo’s Creekside Creamery.
+And in Perry, enjoy arcade games and miniature golf with your pizza and ice cream at the Charcoal Corral and Silver Lake Twin Drive-In.
+You can also enjoy delicious home-style cooking at John & Sarah’s.

 Letchworth in Wintertime

-The Castile entrance to Letchworth State Park is usually open all year but may be closed in extreme weather.
-You should check the park’s website before you go.
+The Castile entrance to Letchworth State Park is usually open all year to reach Middle and Upper Falls, but it may be closed in extreme weather; check the park’s website before you go.
 North of Castile, the park is ideal for snowmobiling and cross-country skiing.
 The Humphrey Nature Center is open year-round and has a restroom, Wi-Fi, and warmth.
-Though the Glen Iris Inn is closed, you can still check out the ice volcano that forms in the fountain after several days of freezing temperatures.
+Though the Glen Iris Inn is closed during winter, you can still check out the ice volcano that forms in the fountain outside the inn after several days of freezing temperatures.

 Plan a First Day walk at Letchworth on New Year’s Day.